 A: The auction close time could change due to either (a) Extensions due to inactivity logic or (b) Extensions due to technical difficulties. (a) Extensions due to inactivity logic: The auction close time can change due to the "inactivity period" which is displayed under "bidding details" and refers to the amount of time that must pass without bidding before the auction is over.
-The auction will close in one of two ways: Either at its actual scheduled close time, or after the inactivity period e.g. For a sale with scheduled close time of 5:00PM CT and inactivity time set up of 10 minutes, say a bid (Flat or Proxy) is put in at 4:59PM CT (1 minute before the scheduled close time) so the auction will be extended until 5:09PM CT.
-This can go on for hours, even days until the inactivity period has completed without bidding.
-Modifying your Proxy bid during the inactivity period will also reset the time of the auction.(b) Extensions due to technical difficulties: Another reason an auction's close time may change is when technical problems occur and interrupt the bidding process for an unspecified amount of time.
-These interruptions may affect some or all bidders.
+The auction will close in one of two ways: Either at its actual scheduled close time, or after the inactivity period.
+Modifying your Proxy bid during the inactivity period will also reset the time of the auction.(b) Extensions due to technical difficulties: When technical problems occur and interrupt the bidding process for an unspecified amount of time, these interruptions may affect some or all bidders.
 In the event of an interruption, an evaluation of the length of interruption time and the numbers of bidders affected may prompt GSA Auctions to extend the closing time for an auction.
 Extension may range from 1 hour to 24 hours based on the aforementioned criteria, to ensure fair and full competition.

 A: It may be necessary to withdraw items from bidding due to technical errors or uncontrollable circumstances.
 Auctions may be terminated because the property is no longer available due to federal agency or state needs.
 Additionally, property could become damaged, stolen, or improperly described on the site.
-In most cases, these items will be re-offered at a later date.
+Depending on the circumstances, these items if available, may be re-offered at a later date.

-A: Liquidated damage payments paid by credit cards are processed by GSA's Finance office on a daily basis.
-If a credit card is used in payment of liquidated damages owed, it can take up to 2 business days to process this payment and clear a user's GSA Auctions℠ account.
+A: Liquidated damage payments are processed by GSA's Finance office on a daily basis.
+It can take up to 2 business days to process a payment and clear a user's GSA Auctions℠ account.
 Avoid if at all possible, incurring liquidated damages.

-A: Sale information is visible on item description page.
+A: Sale information is visible on the item description page.
 A sale is considered closed when close time is displayed followed by text "(closed)" e.g. Close Time: 11/22 11:58 AM CT (Closed).
 On the Item description page, we also display time remaining (countdown clock).
 Once the countdown clock goes down to 0 the system will automatically refresh the browser page once.
-Next to the "time remaining," it will either (a) state the new remaining time after sale extension or (b) state nothing which could mean either (i) the sale is about to close, (ii) or there has been a bid placed by an opponent within mega-seconds before the auction had ended, and therefore the system has not acknowledged the opponent's bid as fast as your browser is refreshing.
-The inactivity period is now in place and you can continue to bid.
+Next to the "time remaining," it will either (a) state the new remaining time after a sale extension or (b) state nothing indicating the sale is closing down.

 By marking the required box at the end of the online sale terms and conditions during registration and submitting a bid, the bidder agrees to the Terms and Conditions of sale and to pay for and remove the property by the dates and times specified in the contract award email notification, if the bid is accepted.
 You may be placed in default if you fail to comply with the terms of sale and a "failure to receive notice" will be an insufficient excuse for dismissing your default.
 An award will be listed as a "winning bid" in the My Trades section of your GSA Auctions account.
 You might also consider signing up for interim notices regarding your bidding status that are sent out during the sale (also sent via email, so unblocking filters is a must).